Thieves' Guild 4

-Thieves' Guild 4 is a 1981 role-playing game supplement published by Gamelords for Thieves' Guild.
+Thieves' Guild 4 is the third in a series of supplements published by Gamelords in 1981 for the fantasy role-playing game Thieves' Guild.

 Contents

-Thieves' Guild 4 is a supplement containing adventure scenarios for thief player characters who can choose to be either part of the city thieves' guild or the Black Hand splinter group, and the scenarios involve using information-gathering skills while including rules for perceptiveness and for how to follow and not be followed by other characters.
+Thieves' Guild 4 contains adventure scenarios for thief player characters who can choose to be either part of the city thieves' guild or the Black Hand splinter group.
+Two scenarios are included.
+One involves a cat burglary, while the other is about armed robbery.
+The scenarios both require information-gathering skills.
+New rules for perceptiveness and for how to follow and not be followed by other characters are included.

+Publication history

+Gamelords published the fantasy role-playing game in 1980, and the produced a number of supplements for it that included scenarios and expanded rules.
+The third in this series of supplements was Thieves' Guild 4, designed by Richard Meyer and Kerry Lloyd, released in 1981.